Shaghayegh-Abedi/DMN-prompting-project/README.md

 This repository presents the implementation and evaluation of a novel **DMN-guided prompting framework** for controlling Large Language Models (LLMs) in automated feedback generation.
 The work is based on the thesis:

 📄 **[DMN-Guided Prompting: A Framework for Controlling LLM Behavior](https://arxiv.org/abs/2505.11701)**
-🧑‍🎓 Master’s Thesis, Politecnico di Torino
+💻 Supplementary Code for the Paper
-👨‍🏫 Supervised by Dr. Amin Jalali, Stockholm University
+👨‍🏫 Authors: Shaghayegh Abedi, Politecnico di Torino  and Dr. Amin Jalali, Stockholm University

 ---
 ## 🔍 Overview